mchudinov/K8sAzureTerraform/README.md

 After a couple of minutes a new Kubernetes cluster will be ready.

+Terraform places all the created resource in two resource groups:
+* rg-<cluster_name> - this group is for Kubernetes cluster itself
+* rg-node-<cluster_name> - this one is for VMs of the cluster

 # How-tos
 ## Add Kubernetes credentials to the local .cube config file
 `az aks get-credentials --name <AKS_NAME> --resource-group <RESOURCE_GROUP>`